Cocaine Addiction Treatment

 - Loss of appetite

 Long-term physical issues may arise and can include permanent damage to the blood vessels, heart, lungs, and other major organs.
 Depending on the method of use, respiratory problems may develop as well as infection and the destruction of nasal tissue if inhaled.
 Brain damage will occur when it can no longer process chemicals effectively.
-Since the brain is unable to produce rewarding feelings for everyday stimulus due to cocaine use, it has to rely on the drug to replicate the same effect.
+Since the brain is unable to produce rewarding feelings for everyday stimuli due to cocaine use, it has to rely on the drug to replicate the same effect.

 https://en.wikipedia.org/wiki/Cocaine_dependenceCocaine Rehab at The Villa Treatment Center

-We practice dual diagnosis treatment, which is implemented with the understanding that mental health is a key influencer for drug use.
+We practice dual diagnosis treatment, which is implemented with the understanding that mental health is a key influencer of drug use.
 Our methods target drug addiction and mental health simultaneously in hopes that residents gain a better understanding of themselves and use their knowledge to facilitate rehabilitation from addictions to cocaine and other substances.
 Detoxification alone is not enough to treat drug dependence; evidence-based therapy and an organized therapeutic environment are necessary for combating the disorder.

 Our process begins with cocaine detox treatment, which is performed in various ways depending on the specifics of your addiction.
 Afterward, you will transition into a treatment program where you will undergo therapy that best addresses your specific issues.
 Our paths include Cognitive-Behavioral, family, and emotional therapy, as well as more holistic approaches such as meditation, yoga, and music and art therapy.

 We offer a variety of treatment options so that our residents are able to recover in a way that is valuable to them.
-Each resident is presented with a choice of treatment but expected to take the program seriously and work diligently towards their recovery.
+Each resident is presented with a choice of treatment but is expected to take the program seriously and work diligently towards their recovery.
 With the help of The Villa community, residents will find the support they need to end their cocaine abuse.